steveshogren/blog-source/source/_posts/2015-02-09-unusual-reasons-why-clojure-is-a-delight.markdown

 We "mock" the ```get-current-id``` function to always return 4 inside the scope of ```with-redefs```.
 Couldn't be more simple!
-The binding only is in scope for code inside and called by the s-expression of the with-redefs, so no need to re-bind it or anything after the test.
+The binding only is in scope for code inside and called by the s-expression of the with-redefs, so no need to unbind it after the test.

 ## 2 - Amazing Editing